-Academic Transformation through Developmental Education
+Academic and Career Transformation through Developmental Education and Adult Education

 From placement testing to learning labs, get all the help you need to succeed at Colorado Mountain College

 The School of Transitional Education is an academic school rich in high quality instruction, academic excellence, and career development.
 Our courses in ESL, HSE (high school equivalency), College Composition and Reading (CCR), developmental education math, and study skills, position students on the path for success in college and the workforce.
 Students that are placed in CCR and developmental education math courses are required to complete the courses within the first 30 semester credit hours.

 Please make use of our website to experience the School of Transitional Education!
 To learn more about our great programs and the expertise of our faculty and instructors, please visit the following webpages: